 Note that because of the stacking of ETH sublayers, ETH_CI of a client ETH sublayer is encapsulated in ETH_AI to be transferred via a server ETH sublayer.
-Figure 9-4 shows an ETH_CI OAM traffic unit encapsulated in an ETH_AI Data traffic unit.
+Figure 9-4 shows an ETH_CI OAM traffic unit encapsulated in an ETH_AI data traffic unit.
 The grey fields constitute the original ETH_CI OAM traffic unit.
-The encapsulating traffic unit is no longer an OAM traffic unit, but a Tagged traffic unit.
-Adding a VLAN Tag hides the OAM information, and transforms an ETH_CI OAM traffic units into a Tagged ETH_AI Data traffic unit.
+The encapsulating traffic unit is no longer an OAM traffic unit, but a tagged traffic unit.
+Adding a VLAN tag hides the OAM information, and transforms an ETH_CI OAM traffic unit into a tagged ETH_AI Data traffic unit.